 One of the most significant environmental challenges facing Western Australia is the minimisation of the impact of weeds.
-In the relatively short history of this State since European settlement, over 1350 exotic plant species have established as weeds in our diverse and generally fragile ecosystems.
-While development for agriculture, mining, transport and housing must by its nature result in some change to the State's flora, it is the unintended impacts of introduced plants which causes the greatest concern.
+In the relatively short history of this State since European settlement, some 1155 exotic plant species have established as weeds in our diverse and generally fragile ecosystems.
+While development for agriculture, mining, transport and housing must by its nature result in some change to the State's flora, the introduction of weedy plant species has caused serious impacts which cause great concern.